igibally/takeaway-test/README.md

 <br>
 4- communication between client and server established by the using STOMP (Simple Text Orientated Messaging Protocol) over a websocket Client
 <br/>
-5- application dockerized using docker the image for client and server are deployed on docker hub.
+5- application dockerized using docker, the images for client and server are deployed on docker hub.
 -------------------------------------------------------------------------------------------------------------------------------
 </p>